betaglot/plantabeta/docs/reference/Moto/BodyMoto/Walk.md

 ### Deadwalk

 - Walking within a piece while **not** performing a planting Phrase.
-- Deadwalks are required to fill very oblong areas.
+- Deadwalks are required to Cover very oblong areas.

 ## ElementRelationshipsGraph